RsMan-Dev/reactive_custom_elements/readme.md

-Signals will call its dependents (explained later) when its value is updated. note that signals are only updated when its setter is called, so if you want to update a signal, you need to call its setter, or use `signal.callDependants()`. so if you want to save performance by not always doing a shallow copy of the value, you can use `signal.callDependants()` to update dependants without.
+Signals will call its dependents (explained later) when its value is updated. note that signals are only updated when its setter is called, so if you want to update a signal, you need to call its setter, or use `signal.callDeps()`. so if you want to save performance by not always doing a shallow copy of the value, you can use `signal.callDeps()` to update dependants without.
 Example:
 ```js
 import ReactiveCustomElement from 'reactive_custom_elements';